China's Real Estate Bubble

 rest.
 Owned mutually by their depositors, they were simultaneously protected

-Reserve Chairman Paul Volcker sought to break the wage-price spiral by slowing
+appointed Federal Reserve Chairman Paul Volcker sought to break the wage-price

-monetary growth.
+spiral by slowing monetary growth.
 This double punch was lethal.
-The S&Ls were simultaneously
+The S&Ls

-funds.
-The response in Washington from both the Carter and Reagan
+interest money market funds.
+The response in Washington from both the Carter

-administrations was to try to salvage the entire sector with tax breaks and
+and Reagan administrations was to try to salvage the entire sector with tax

-deregulation,~' in the belief that market forces could solve the problem.37
+breaks and deregulation,~' in the belief that market forces could solve the

-When the new legislation was passed, President Reagan declared: 'All in all, I
+problem.37 When the new legislation was passed, President Reagan declared: 'All

 On the one hand,